hamed-ahangari/SOM-unsupervied-learning-on-MNIST-dataset/README.md

 ## The code, variations, and results
 Based on connection topology and weight initialization, I have implemented the SOM clustering on the MNIST dataset in four different ways:
-- Linear topology, Random weight initialization
+- Linear topology, Random weights initialization
 - Linear topology, Sampled weights from data points
 - Grid topology, Random weight initialization
 - Grid topology, Sampled weights from data points